byahmedali/byahmedali.github.io/index.md

 ---
 layout: single
 author_profile: true
-title: ABC
+title: Welcome to my personal website!
 ---

-## Welcome to my personal website!

 ### About me 👋
 Hello, I'm **Ahmed Ali**, a passionate AI and Data Science practitioner and researcher from Abbottabad, Pakistan.
 I provide intelligent data-driven solutions to the societal problems.
 Currently working as a Data Analyst at [ATS AI Lab](https://www.atsailab.com/).